1Aryan8/BT2023-Biostatistics/README.md

-*BT2023: BIOSTATISTICS*

-This is a repository for the course BT2023: Biostatistics taught by Dr. Himanshu Joshi at Indian Institute of Technology, Hyderabad.
+This is a repository for the course *BT2023: Biostatistics* taught by *Dr. Himanshu Joshi* at Indian Institute of Technology, Hyderabad.

 Name: Aryan Sharan Reddy